-5.5.2 $HH \rightarrow WW^WW^$
+5.5.2.
+HH → WWWW

-The ATLAS analysis of $HH \to WW^WW^$ [464] selects events in a combination of final states with 2, 3, and 4 leptons.
-In the di-lepton channel, the contamination from background processes is reduced by requiring the two leptons to be of the same charge.
-The combination of the 2, 3, and 4 lepton final states covers 10.7% of the total $HH \to WW^WW^$ signal.
-Similar to the $HH \to \gamma \gamma WW^$ analysis, the analysis of the $HH \to WW^WW^$ final states exploits both SM non-resonant and BSM resonant production in the mass range 260 to 500 GeV.
-In addition, the presence of heavy scalars S of mass $135 < m{\rm S} < 165$ GeV originating from the decay of resonances X of mass $280 < m{\rm X} < 340$ GeV,

-$X \to SS$ is probed.
-An automatic optimisation of event selection criteria ("rectangular cuts"), implemented in the package TMVA [371], is employed in order to enhance the ratio of signal over background events, before the signal gets extracted by means of a maximum likelihood fit to the event yields in nine event categories.
-Events selected in the di-lepton channel are analysed in three event categories, containing events with either two electrons (ee), two muons ($\mu\mu$), or one electron plus one muon ($e\mu$), respectively.
+The ATLAS analysis of $HH \rightarrow WW^WW^$ [464] selects events in a combination of final states with 2, 3, and 4 leptons.
+In the dilepton channel, the contamination from background processes is reduced by requiring the two leptons to be of the same charge.
+The combination of the 2, 3, and 4 lepton final states covers 10.7% of the total $HH \rightarrow WW^WW^$ signal.
+Similar to the $HH \rightarrow \gamma \gamma WW^$ analysis, the analysis of the $HH \rightarrow WW^WW^$ final states exploits both SM non-resonant and BSM resonant production in the mass range 260 to 500 GeV.
+In addition, the presence of heavy scalars S of mass $135 < m_S < 165$ GeV originating from the decay of resonances X of mass $280 < m_X < 340$ GeV, $X \rightarrow SS$ is probed.
+An automatic optimisation of event selection criteria ("rectangular cuts"), implemented in the package TMVA [370], is employed in order to enhance the ratio of signal over background events, before the signal gets extracted by means of a maximum likelihood fit to the event yields in nine event categories.
+Events selected in the dilepton channel are analysed in three event categories, containing events with either two electrons (ee), two muons (μμ), or one electron plus one muon $(e\mu)$, respectively.
 In the 3 lepton channel, events containing zero and events containing one or more pairs of leptons of the same flavour and opposite charge are analysed separately.
 Events selected in the 4 lepton channel are analysed in four event categories, based on the multiplicity of same flavour and opposite charge lepton pairs and the mass of the 4 lepton system.
-The event yields observed in the data is compared to the SM expectation for the HH signal and for background processes in Figure 5.20.
+The event yields observed in the data is compared to the SM expectation for the HH signal and for background processes in Fig. 80.
 The data is in agreement with the SM expectation.
 The analysis proceeds by setting upper limits on the HH signal cross section.
 The combined fit of the nine event categories yields an observed (expected) limit on the cross section for non-resonant HH production with SM kinematics of 160 (230) times the SM prediction.